NateDimick/blazing-bookmarks/readme.md

 Once a bookmark is tracked by this extension, the user will nto be able to manually move it in the bookmarks bar.
 It will snap back to its previous position.
 This is to ensure the bubbling up works properly.
 If a user really wants to move a bookmark, either move it to a different folder or uninstall the extansion.

+### Ubuntu Folders: "As One"

+Rather than micro managing the order within folders, for the purpose of sorting folders are considered a single entity, with a visit count comprised of the sum of all visits to its nested bookmarks.
+With the way that this extension works for standalone bookmarks in th ebar, this is what made sense for this extension.

 ### Limiting Tracked Bookmarks to 100

 **(future feature)** 77 people across 6 group chats (a *highly* scientific study) reported how many bookmarks were in their bookmarks bar.
-The respondent reported a mean of 46 and a median of 24 bookmarks, with a standard deviation of 69.
+The respondent reported a mean of 26 and a median of 17 bookmarks, with a standard deviation of 24.
 This information informed that 100 bookmarks would far exceed the needs for an average user, and would still be a valuable tool for outliers with libraries of bookmarks.
 Also 100 is just a great number.

 ## For the Sake of Arguement